gajus/slonik/README.md

 When error originates from `node-postgres`, the original error is available under `originalError` property.

-This propery is exposed for debugging purposes only.
+This property is exposed for debugging purposes only.
 Do not use it for conditional checks – it can change.

-If you require to extract meta-data about a specific type of error (e.g. contraint violation name), raise a GitHub issue describing your use case.
+If you require to extract meta-data about a specific type of error (e.g. constraint violation name), raise a GitHub issue describing your use case.

 <a name="slonik-error-handling-handling-backendterminatederror"></a>
 ### Handling <code>BackendTerminatedError</code>